jfelten/My_bare_metal_k8s/README.md

 # My Bare Metal Kubernetes Lab Set Up

-This is a write up on my personal lab.
-It is running on a Dell 6105c chassis with 3 blades.
+This is a write up of my personal lab.
+It runs on a Dell 6105c with 3 blades.
 Each blade uses kvm to run virtual machines that host the kubernetes and storage nodes.
 It supports 3 or more clusters depending on configuration.
 The target cluster size is 8 physical cores 16 GB total memory, and 400 GB node storage.
-Each node lives on 1 of 4 nodes that uses  2 cores, 4 GB, and 100 GB of disk.
+Each node lives on a virtual machine that uses  2 cores, 4 GB, and 100 GB of disk.
 All kubernetes nodes reside on a kvm virtual machines running CentOS 7 and are managed through a set of ansible scripts.
 Dynamic storage is handled through glusterfs that runs independently of kubernetes.
 All of the required kubernetes bits to bootstrap the cluster are provided in custom helm charts that is applied after the cluster is created.
 I provide detailed steps, scripts, kuberentes files, and the helm charts used for my set up.

-I use CentOS 7, because I am more experienced with RHEL variants.
+I use CentOS 7 because I am more experienced with RHEL variants.
 In hindsight a Debian variant may have been a better choice due to better support for both kubernetes and KVM.
-CentOS does not support 9pvirtio although it can be used with a custom kernel, which would have been nice for mounting host volumes.
+CentOS does not support 9p virtio although it can be used with a custom kernel, which would have been nice for mounting host volumes.
 Kubernetes doesn't work out of the box on Centos without a few tweaks that are in the ansible scripts.
-That being said centos is very stable once set up.
+That being said, CentOS is stable once set up.

 ## Server Chassis
-The hardware is a Dell 6105c 2U chassis purchased a few years ago.
+The hardware is a Dell 6105c 2U purchased a few years ago.
 The hardware dates from 2011 or so and is set up with 3 blades each containing 48GB of DDR2 RAM and 2 6 core AMD opteratron processors for a total of 144G and 36 cores.
 Each blade runs CentOS 7 as the base OS.
 All told I have about $500 invested.
 The hardware is even older and cheaper now than when I purchased it.

 ## Storage
 Each blade accesses 4 physical drives of varying amounts of storage for a total of 12 physical SATA drives.
 On 2 of the blades I set up RAID 1 storage consisting of 2 drives.
 1 blade has a RAID 0 storage.
 The disk arrays are used to back a glusterfs storage array that is then used by all kubernetes cluster